idleberg/NSIS-Linker.user.js/README.md

 * NSIS Sourceforge pages
 * Stack Overflow

-You can add custom domains from the Greasemonkey settings.
+You can add custom domains from the Greasemonkey settings menu.

 ## Installation